bryndin/ai-coded-pacman/journal.md

 > [!NOTE]
 > While generated code looked reasonable, some p5.js defaults on angles got in the way.
 Rotating image is easier to handle.
 > Other than that, good job Gemini.

+## Step 40

+**Problem:** Inconsistent handling of sprites: Ghost position is in the center, Pacman etc are the top-left corner.
+Need to converge.

+> [!NOTE]
+> Simple refactoring